 Mr. Terry Flinn, Deputy Assessor-County Clerk-Recorder, presented the report.
 He focused on Basic Aid school districts which are funded in large part through property taxes, and described the annual cycle of property tax assessment and tax roll.
 He discussed the roles of the various offices that are involved in the process, including the Assessor, Auditor-Controller, Tax Collector-Treasurer, the Assessment Appeals Board, and the State Board of Equalization.
-Mr. Flinn discussed taxation of real property, which is subject to the assessed value limitations of Proposition 13 and the decline in value provisions of Proposition 8, and personal property which is valued at its full cash value as of January 1 each year.
-Mr. Flinn noted that 46.6% of property taxes collected go to school districts.
+Mr. Flinn discussed taxation of real property, which is subject to the assessed value limitations of Proposition 13 and the decline in value provisions of Proposition 8, and personal property taxes collected go to school districts.
 Mr. Flinn distributed a printed copy of his presentation which is attached to the official minutes of record.